 - Add the roots and seeds from your weeds to your bokashi composter and sprinkle on the bokashi bran.
 The bran is inoculated with specially selected bokashi microbes which will get to work fermenting and killing your weeds.

 - Layer your weeds with the bran.
-Add approximately 1 inch of weeds and then sprinkle with 1-2 heaping tablespoons of bokashi bran
+Add approximately 1 inch of weeds and sprinkle with 1-2 heaping tablespoons of bokashi bran.

 - Repeat until your compost bin is full.
-Compact the weeds down really well; you’ll be amazed how much you can pack into one bin.
+Compact the weeds well; you’ll be amazed how much you can pack into one bin.

 - Seal the lid and leave the compost bin to ferment for at least 2-4 weeks.
-Drain the liquid bokashi tea every 2-3 days and use as a liquid fertilizer.
-Make sure to dilute 1:100 before using as it is acidic.
+Drain the liquid bokashi leachate every 2-3 days.

 - After fermentation is complete, you can add the bokashi bucket contents to your compost pile or bury them straight in your garden.